Trying to generate photographic and cinematic masterpieces in Midjourney?

 Low Camera Angle

-Low-angle views can be used in conjunction with wide shots, medium shots, close-ups, and most other standard cinematic shots.
 It is usually used to create a unique perspective and add visual interest to the image.

-Retro style low-angle photo from below of a woman, shot on Fujifilm Pro 400H --v 5
+Retro style low-angle photo from below of a woman, shot on Fujifilm Pro 400H --v 5.2 --ar 16:9

 low-angle view of a smiling 2-year-old boy.
-Kodak Ektachrome E100 --v 5
+Kodak Ektachrome E100 --v 5.2

 High Camera Angle

-Retro style high-angle photo of a woman, shot on Fujifilm Pro 400H --v 5
+Retro style high-angle photo of a woman, shot on Fujifilm Pro 400H --v 5.2 --ar 16:9

-Bird Eye Angle / Drone Angle
+Bird Eye Angle / Drone Shot

 This angle can be used to create a sense of detachment or abstraction from the subject, as it appears smaller and less significant in the frame.
 It also uses to showcase the layout or pattern of buildings, streets, nature, and other man-made structures.
 Just like in these pictures!

 You can also use [

 Using a back angle in photography shots can capture the subject's interaction with the surroundings and provide the viewer with a better understanding of the context.
 Which is most commonly used for street photography.